tent/react-scroll-pagination/README.md

 `unloadPage` is called before `loadPrevPage` or `loadNextPage` if there is a page at the opposite end of the visible area entirely out of view.

-Each page calculates it's own height and reports it to the `ScrollPagination` instance via `onPageEvent`.
+Each page calculates it's own height and reports it to the `ScrollPagination` instance via the `ScrollPagination.Manager`.
 The `ScrollPagination` instance keeps track of what pages are added or removed from the top and adjusts the scroll position.

 ## Why